MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-purge.md

 **Output**

 The output of this command is the same as the [show purges](#show-purges-command) command output, showing all operations in the database with their updated status.
-Operations that were cancelled successfully will have their status updated to `Cancelled`.
+Operations that were canceled successfully will have their status updated to `Canceled`.
 Otherwise, the operation state isn't changed.

 |`OperationId` |`DatabaseName` |`TableName` |`ScheduledTime` |`Duration` |`LastUpdatedOn` |`EngineOperationId` |`State` |`StateDetails` |`EngineStartTime` |`EngineDuration` |`Retries` |`ClientRequestId` |`Principal`
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|